karteek07/kbank/README.md

 - SQLite

 ## 💡 Services Used <a name = "services"></a>
-- Azure Core Service
+- Azure Core Service:
   - Virtual Machine
   - Virtual Network
-- Azure AI Service
+- Azure AI Service:
-  - Translator: Eng to Hi
+  - Azure Translate AI: Eng to Hi

 ## ⛓️ Links<a name = "links"></a>